Frequently Asked Questions

 What happens to the material you collect in the bin?

 The material is brought back to our transfer station and sorted through using both manual and machine labour.
-The material is separated and sent to various recycling centres around Melbourne.
+The material is separated and sent to various recycling facilities around Melbourne.

 Do I need a permit?